brunosan/brunosan.eu/_posts/2012-07-20-a-heatmap-for-all-your-runs-in-runkeeper.md

 Then append the rest of the files in the folder:

 {% highlight sh %}
-#bin/sh
+#!/bin/bash
-for file in `ls .`
+directory=gpx/
-echo yo
+for file in $( ls $directory ) do ogr2ogr -append runs $directory$file
-endfor
+done
 {% endhighlight %}

-You will have new folder that contains shapefiles with tracks for each race, and also another shapefile with all measures positions (trackpoints).
+You will have new folder that contains shapefiles with tracks for each race, and also another shapefile with all measured positions (trackpoints).
 I´ll only use the tracks.

-In TileMill (available for free [here](http://www.mapbox.com/tilemill) create a new project.
+In TileMill (available for free [here](http://www.mapbox.com/tilemill)) create a new project.
 Then click on add layer, select the shapefile with the tracks, and click "style and save".